ryanslater-uk-zz/macos-apps/README.md

 # macos-apps
-A repository for MacOS scripts for various things.
+A repository for MacOS apps for various things.